 It was then in the new universities of medieval Europe where this medical tradition was institutionalized and came to shape a formal body of theoretical and practical knowledge.
 An iconic woodcut print from one of the most popular medical texts of this era, the Fasciculus Medicinae (Little Bundle of Medicine), illustrates well how tradition and discovery coincided in this learned setting.
 The illustration (see the second image above) shows the dissection of a human cadaver and accompanies a chapter on anatomy written by the Bologna physician and professor Mondino de Liuzzi (ca. 1270–1326), who gained considerable renown for writing the first book in Europe since classical antiquity devoted entirely to human anatomy that was based on actual human dissections.
 In the Fasciculus’s depiction of a university dissection scene, the physician “Lector” is seated on high in his academic robes, reading from a text that largely preserved the ancient Galenic understanding of the body.
 On the far right, the “Ostensor” points out features of interest, while in the center, the “Sector,” a barber surgeon of lower social rank, is the only one carrying out the messy business of dissecting the body.

 Even so, while the mode of performing human anatomy changed only little, the manner of representation and dissemination made possible by the technology of printing was revolutionary.
-Taking a cue from Renaissance humanism—the 14th-century Italian revival in the study of classical Roman and Greek culture—with its increased attention to the human form, the Fasciculus contained the first printed illustrations of human anatomy, and the folio-sized schematic diagrams that were included in the numerous editions and translations of the text influenced generations of anatomists as well as artists.
+Taking a cue from Renaissance humanism—the Italian revival, begun in the14th century, in the study of classical Roman and Greek culture—with its increased attention to the human form, the Fasciculus contained the first printed illustrations of human anatomy, and the folio-sized schematic diagrams that were included in the numerous editions and translations of the text influenced generations of anatomists as well as artists.

 Just as with anatomy, so too with medical botany: A continued emphasis on tradition was influenced by a growing interest in observation, experiment, and new modes of representation.
 One of the most popular and influential botanical texts from the era was the Gart der Gesundheit (Garden of Health), first published in 1485, which showed, for the first time in print, morphologically accurate depictions of plants in its hundreds of woodcuts.
 The illustrations were joined by extensive descriptions of the medicinal properties of each plant and were based almost entirely on ancient and medieval authorities.